-Although Portugal is a very small country, each region has its typical plates.
-In the North of Portugal, the food is typically heavier – it’s farmer’s food, like Feijoada, Cozido and different kind of sausages.
+Although Portugal is a very small country, each region has its typical plates creating a huge variety of dishes and an extremely diverse culinary.
+In the North of Portugal, the food is typically heavy – it’s farmer’s food, like Feijoada, Cozido and different kinds of sausages.
 By the coast, fish and seafood are predominant so you’ll see plenty of grilled Sardines, clamshells, and octopus.
 Some of the typical dishes of the south of Portugal are Açorda, Sopa da Pedra, and Xarém.

 Basic ingredients of